-The Board does not have term limit for its Independent Directors and is of the view that the independence of the Independent Director should not be determined by their tenure of service.
-The Board is confident that the Independent Directors themselves, having provided all the relevant confirmations on their independence, will be able to determine if they can continue to bring independent and objective judgement on Board deliberations and decision making.
+The Board is of the view that the Independent Directors themselves, having provided all the relevant confirmations on their independence, will be able to determine if they can continue to bring independent and objective judgement on Board deliberations and decision making.

 As recommended by the MCCG, the Board has considered the tenure of three (3) Independent Directors who had exceeded a cumulative term of nine (9) years namely Tuan Hj.
 Ahmad Bin Darus, Mr. Gan Leng Swee, and Mr. Lee Tak Wing.
-The approval from the shareholders of the Company was obtained at the Twenty Fifth Annual General Meeting ("AGM") held on 23 July 2020 for the retention of Tuan Hj.
-Ahmad Bin Darus, Mr. Gan Leng Swee and Mr. Lee Tak Wing as Independent Non-Executive Directors of the Company notwithstanding that they have served for a tenure of more than nine (9) years.
-Based on the assessment, the Board has concluded that Tuan Hj.
+Based on the assessment during the financial year under review, the Board has concluded that Tuan Hj.
 Ahmad Bin Darus, Mr. Gan Leng Swee and Mr. Lee Tak Wing remain to be independent and recommended that they continue to act as Independent Non-Executive Directors based on the following justifications:-